 “He was our Jackie Robinson,” Disney animation artist Floyd Norman has said of Frank Braxton.

 Frank C. Braxton, Jr. (1929-1969) is a trailblazing figure in animation history who holds the unique distinction of being the first black animator hired at both Disney and Warner Bros.
-As we near the end of Black History Month here in the United States, it’s worth remembering how he got his start in the animation industry.
+It’s worth remembering how he got his start in the animation industry.

 His early history in animation is mysterious.
 We know that he was hired at Disney in the early-1950s, and that he was let go within a few months.
 Little else is known about his time at the studio, but Disney trainees often didn’t make it through the training period at the studio.